pmatsinopoulos/pmatsinopoulos.github.io/source/cv/index.markdown

 footer: true
 ---
 {% blockquote %}
 I love software engineering.
 I am passionate about my job.
 I find it the most creative job that one could have.

-After a long software engineering life that started with C/C++, then went to java and then to .NET Visual Basic/C#, the last 3 years, I have been developing web applications using Ruby on Rails.
+After a long software engineering life that started with C/C++, then went to Java and then to .NET Visual Basic/C#, the last 12 years, I have been developing web applications using Ruby on Rails.

 I believe that Ruby on Rails dramatically increased my web application development skills.
 REST, HTTP, testing and the whole family of tools around it tremendously improved the quality of code I deliver.